madolson/redis/SSL_README.md

 The cluster bus protocol contains an extra attribute field for Redis with SSL, which means that nodes built with SSL will be unable to meet with Redis nodes built without SSL.
 This change is used to propagate the cluster-announce-endpoint to other clusters, so they can respond with the correct endpoint for clients.

 ## Building SSL version of Redis
 Redis with SSL requires building Redis with a new flag, "BUILD_SSL=yes".
 This builds a version of Redis that supports SSL.
 This build flag is used to limit the size of the Redis executable and optimize the code paths if SSL is not required.
+Redis built with SSL requires the installation of two dependencies, S2N and OpenSSL.
+These libraries are statically linked within redis, so they do not depend on their availability in whatever location you're installing your code.
+The assumption is that you will use the OpenSSL provided by your OS, but you can choose to build OpenSSL yourself and link it using the OPENSSL_DIR flag.

-### Download the latest version of s2n and openssl to use during the build
+### Download the latest version of s2n to use during the build
-Redis with SSL requires the installation of two dependencies, S2N and OpenSSL.
-These libraries are statically linked into the Redis executable.
-These files are not provided by default in the Redis source code.
+Redis does not yet come with a version of s2n, so it needs to be downloaded.

 ```
 cd deps
 ./download-ssl-deps.sh